Department of Economics / Lehrstuhl für Volkswirtschaftslehre

 Detailed CV here

-Klaus Adam is Professor of Economics at Mannheim University, Research Professor at the Deutsche Bundesbank, a Research Fellow at the Center of Economic Policy Research (CEPR) in London, and a Research Fellow at the Center for Financial Studies (CFS) in Frankfurt.
+Klaus Adam is Professor of Economics at the University of Mannheim, Research Professor at the Deutsche Bundesbank, a Research Fellow at the Center of Economic Policy Research (CEPR) in London, a Research Fellow at the Center for Financial Studies (CFS) in Frankfurt and Vice Chair of the Euro Area Business Cycle Network (EABCN).
 He is also an Associate Editor for the Journal of Monetary Economics.

 His research focuses on macroeconomics with a special emphasis on monetary and fiscal policy making, as well as on issues related to learning and the formation of expectations with applications to asset pricing and business cycle dynamics.